Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 I have done sliding window before but I am folloing the neet roadmap so now it's sliding window time.
 Just did the buy/sell stock problem and got it first try but that is easy.

 Did maximum length substring problem.
 Was an easy but got stuck.
 Need to work on sliding window problems.

+## Day 42: 11/3/25: Doing Binary Search Again
+I feel like I need to go back to basics.
+Did two binary search problems today.
+First was the binary search problem, the second was the matrix binary search.

+Both were pretty simple